sadasystems/gcp_disaster_recovery/README.md

 3) run `terragrunt init`, `terragrunt plan` and `terragrunt apply` in a row.

 You can add a directory under `infrastructure/mta/rnd/mtaapp/` for a new VM if you need to deploy a new VM.

+## Clean up - Delete the source VM
+If a new VM has multiple disks, mount them first.
+Restart the new VM and make sure those disks are still mounted.
+Check snapshot schedule and health check are created correctly.

+If everything is ok, delete the VM migrated from AWS to GCP.

+If you run `terragrunt destory`, it will destroy all resources except the snapshot scheduled and the disks created.
+It is correct behavior.
+You can manually delete disks first then delete the snapshot scheduled from Google Cloud Console UI.

 # Adding Google Filestore (NAS, NFS) for a project.